Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 One of the easiest ways to detect pinworms at home is through the “tape test.”
 This involves pressing a piece of clear adhesive tape against the skin around the anus first thing in the morning before bathing or using the toilet.
 The tape picks up any pinworm eggs laid overnight.

-You then place this tape on a glass slide or clean plastic bag and examine it under a microscope or take it to a healthcare provider for analysis.
-Eggs appear as tiny oval shapes with a clear shell.
-This test needs to be repeated for several consecutive mornings because egg-laying may not occur every night.
+You then place this tape on a glass slide or clean plastic bag and take it to a healthcare provider for analysis.
+Eggs appear as tiny oval shapes under a microscope.
+The CDC explains that the tape test for diagnosing pinworms should be done with guidance from a healthcare provider, and many clinicians recommend repeating it on several consecutive mornings because egg-laying may not occur every night.

 The Lifecycle of Pinworms: Why Symptoms Fluctuate

 Understanding how pinworms live helps explain why symptoms can come and go.
-After ingestion of microscopic eggs (usually from contaminated hands or surfaces), larvae hatch in the small intestine within hours.
-They migrate to the large intestine where they mature into adult worms over two to six weeks.
+After ingestion of microscopic eggs, usually from contaminated hands or surfaces, the larvae hatch in the small intestine.
+They migrate to the large intestine where they mature into adult worms over the next several weeks.

-Female worms then travel out at night through the rectum to deposit thousands of sticky eggs around the anus.
+Female worms then travel out at night through the rectum to deposit sticky eggs around the anus.
 These eggs cause itching and can easily transfer back onto fingers when scratched.
-From there, they spread rapidly by touching objects, bedding, or other people.
+From there, they spread rapidly by touching objects, bedding, clothing, toys, or other people.

 This cycle repeats unless interrupted by treatment and strict hygiene measures.
-Because egg-laying happens only at night, daytime symptoms might be minimal or absent.
+Because egg-laying happens mainly at night, daytime symptoms might be minimal or absent.

 Common Misconceptions About Pinworm Symptoms